dekuNukem/duckyPad/README.md

 * Experiment with [badUSB attacks](https://arstechnica.com/information-technology/2014/07/this-thumbdrive-hacks-computers-badusb-exploit-makes-devices-turn-evil/)
 * Switch scenes during streaming
 * Launch your favourite apps
-* ...
-Do anything you can think of with a single keypress
+* ...do anything you can think of with a single keypress

 ## Examples